WHAT MAKES YOU EMPLOYABLE?

 Cohesiveness is an essential factor that determines how well you integrate within the organisational culture, as well as how you achieve mutual growth with your peers and mentors.
 Your ability to get along with people, and understanding organisational dynamics helps in not only executing daily performance, but also sustaining long-term success.

 Growth in an organisation requires effort that goes beyond attendance.
-It is necessary for you to be present as well as participative in your organisation.
-To build engagement in an organisation, performing well on assigned tasks has to be coupled with taking initiative, and being well integrated with the overall organisational culture.
+It is necessary for you to be present, as well as be participative in your organisation.
+To build engagement in an organisation, performing well on the assigned tasks has to be coupled with taking initiative, being abridged with the developments and being well integrated with the overall organisational culture.

-Discipline is a key trait in professional success.
-It is important to structure both your performance, and the manner in which you approach your role at large.
+Structure Approach is a key trait in professional success.
+It is important to structure both your performance and the manner in which you approach your role at large.
 A structured approach means finding the best way to perform tasks and setting up a process that ensures consistency in maintaining high levels of performance.

 Every workplace environment has an element of stress, which can be due to various reasons in your professional or personal life.
 It is important to understand that stress in itself is necessary and inevitable, while also realising that stress needs to be managed actively and regularly in order to perform well despite situational hurdles.

-Mental acuity, commonly referred to as sharpness of the mind, is directly related to performance and its outcome.
-It is the intersection between speed and accuracy of your thoughts and your decision-making, which may require mathematical, linguistic or technical knowledge based on different roles, plays a vital role in your ability to perform daily tasks.
+Mental Acuity, commonly referred to as sharpness of the mind, is directly related to performance and its outcome.
+It is the intersection between the speed and accuracy of your thoughts and decision-making, which may require mathematical, linguistic or technical knowledge based on different roles.
+Mental Acuity plays a vital role in your ability to perform daily tasks.